AK-Berger/4S-SROF/README.md

 Open **Anaconda Prompt**, **Command Prompt (cmd)**, or **Terminal** to execute the following commands.

+Install Python 3.11.7.

-To create a new virtual environment named `myenv`, run:
+To create a new virtual environment named `myenv` manually, run:

 ```sh
 python -m venv myenv